War Before Civilization: Summary

 Keeley conducts an investigation of the archaeological evidence for prehistoric violence, including murder and massacre as well as war.
 He also looks at nonstate societies of more recent times – where we can name the tribes and peoples – and their propensity for warfare.
 It has long been known, for example, that many tribes of South America's tropical forest engaged in frequent warfare.

 Keeley says peaceful societies are an exception.
 About 90–95% of known societies engage in war.
 Those that did not are almost universally either isolated nomadic groups (for whom flight is an option), groups of defeated refugees, or small enclaves under the protection of a larger modern state.
 The attrition rate of numerous close-quarter clashes, which characterize warfare in tribal warrior society, produces casualty rates of up to 60%, compared to 1% of the combatants as is typical in modern warfare.
 Despite the undeniable carnage and effectiveness of modern warfare, the evidence shows that tribal warfare is on average 20 times more deadly than 20th-century warfare, whether calculated as a percentage of total deaths due to war or as average deaths per year from war as a percentage of the total population.
-"Had the same casualty rate been suffered by the population of the twentieth century," writes Nicholas Wade, "its war deaths would have totaled two billion people."
+Nicholas Wade writes: "Had the same casualty rate been suffered by the population of the twentieth century, its war deaths would have totaled two billion people."
 In modern tribal societies, death rates from war are four to six times the highest death rates in 20th-century Germany or Russia.